rancher/rancher-docs/versioned_docs/version-2.8/api/workflows/projects.md

 :::note

-If you're a cluster member, set `metadata.annotations.field.cattle.io/creatorId` to `cluster-member-user-id`.
-This allows the project to respond to `get` requests and be visible when you log in as a member.
-You don't need to set this annotation if you're a cluster owner or admin.
+If the account you are using to create a project is a cluster member, set `metadata.annotations.field.cattle.io/creatorId` to the user ID for the account.
+This allows the project to respond to your **GET** requests and be visible when you login to the Rancher UI through the account.
+You don't need to set this annotation if the account is a cluster owner or admin.

 :::